tomzaragoza/songza-prototype/README.md

-First, run these commands to setup a virtual environment and to install the required Python modules
+First, navigate to the project folder then run these commands to setup a virtual environment and to install the required Python modules
 ```
 virtualenv venv
 source venv/bin/activate